Mexico’s new migrant policy adds to Biden’s border woes

 [Thousands of migrants are journeying to the border, for personal and practical reasons]

 In Juárez, that’s been set at 100 family members each day, according to local officials and activists.
-Even that number is taxing resources in this industrial city across the Rio Grande from El Paso, Texas.
+Even that number is taxing resources in this industrial city across the Rio Grande from El Paso, Tex.
 More than 1,700 migrants and asylum seekers have filled Juárez’s 20 shelters, sleeping in bunk beds in dorm-style rooms or on mattresses on the floor.
 That’s more than during the last migration peak in the summer of 2019.
 But now there’s a pandemic.
 And the religious and civic organizations that run most of the shelters have little access to coronavirus tests.

 “When they ask me, Father, can you care for these 80 or 120 people — who will guarantee they don’t have covid?” asked the Rev. Javier Calvillo, the Catholic priest who runs Casa del Migrante, one of the largest shelters.
 The pink-brick complex already weathered one outbreak last fall.
 Fifteen of his staff and three dozen migrants were infected.
 He’s now refusing to receive some of the families.